-The only roadway change at LAX was the realignment of Avion Drive, which provides internal access to the Century Cargo Complex located south of Century Boulevard.
-The primary circulation roadway (World Way West) and the primary access roads (Lincoln Boulevard, Sepulveda Boulevard, Westchester Parkway/Arbor Vitae Street, Pershing Drive, and Imperial Highway) remain unchanged.

-The number of short-term parking spaces in the CTA increased due to the construction of Parking Structure 6.
+- The only roadway change at LAX was the realignment of Avion Drive, which provides internal access to the Century Cargo Complex located south of Century Boulevard.
+The primary circulation roadway (World Way West) and the primary access roads (Lincoln Boulevard, Sepulveda Boulevard, Westchester Parkway/Arbor Vitae Street, Pershing Drive, and Imperial Highway) remain unchanged. - The number of short-term parking spaces in the CTA increased due to the construction of Parking Structure 6.
 Located adjacent to Terminal 6, the structure was opened in 2000.
 This hourly/daily-rate garage includes 989 stalls; however, it adds only 686 new spaces to the CTA since it replaced a 295-stall surface parking lot.
-This parking garage was accounted for in the Draft EIS/EIR and was later integrated into the Final EIS/EIR as part of the future No Action/No Project Alternative.
+This parking garage was accounted for in the Draft EIS/EIR as part of the future No Action/No Project Alternative.

-A.3.5 CARGO
+3.5 Cargo